 Hia!
 I'm Bethan, but most people know me as Bea.
-I am going into my second year at the University of St Andrews studying Social Anthropology and Geography.
+I am going into my third year at the University of St Andrews studying Social Anthropology.

 My Laidlaw research project explores the power of the Pacific research methodology and cultural storytelling tool of talanoa within the sphere of Pacific climate change discourse.
 In order to make meaningful change happen on the terms of those most affected by climate change and with some of the greatest history of connections with the ocean, the use of talanoa can be expanded to facilitate culturally appropriate collaboration and effective, meaningful climate change action.